tdongsi/python/docs/source/_posts/EffectivePython/2018-08-12-effective-python-part-4.markdown

 ```

 Note that such setter is also effective when the attribute is set in parent constructor, as shown in example below.
-This ensures that any validation check in `setter` method for the attribute is also active at construction of that object.
+This ensures that any validation check in `setter` method for the attribute is also active at initialization of that object.

 ``` python Setter activated in parent constructor
 class Resistor(object):